 - If using prebaked biscuits, wait to place biscuts on top of filling in the last 5-10 minutes, just enough to heat biscuit through.
 If using uncooked dough, place biscuits on top of each pot pie (or arrange in rows on top of one pot pie in a large casserole dish) and bicuits will bake as filling warms through.

 - Bake 25-30 minutes, until filling is bubbling, and biscuits are completely baked and golden.
 Let stand 5 minutes before serving.

 What are your favorite fall and winter comfort foods?
 I’d love to hear about your family favorites. 💕

 This post contains affiliate links.
 When you click on a link and make a purchase, I receive a small commission, with no extra cost to you.
-Thank you for helping support my blog. 💕
+Thank you for helping support my small business. 💕